AlexaCRM/alexacrm.github.io/integration-cds/elementor.md

 All you need to do is drag the `Dataverse Form` widget into the content area, select `Dataverse Table` and select `Action` in the `Dataverse` section.

-Then in the `Form Fields` section, in each field, you can select `Dataverse field`.
+Then in the `Form Fields` section, in each column, you can select `Dataverse field`.

 ## Twig widget